Early Life and Education

-Thomas Carlyle Ford was born on August 27, 1961, in Austin, Texas.
-He spent his childhood in the suburbs of Houston and in San Marcos, Texas.
-He showed an early interest in art and design.
-At 16, he attended Bard College at Simon's Rock but dropped out.
-He later studied art history at New York University before switching to interior architecture at Parsons School of Design, eventually focusing on fashion.
+Thomas Carlyle Ford was born in Austin, Texas, on August 27, 1961.
+He spent his childhood in Texas and New Mexico.
+At age 16, he attended Bard College at Simon's Rock but dropped out.
+He then moved to New York City to study art history at New York University for a year.
+Subsequently, he studied interior architecture at Parsons The New School for Design, graduating in 1986.

 Key Business Strategies